cellist/Lilypond-Sheet-Music/README.md

 the MIDI files without the transpositions and save them, then I do the sheet rendering with correct transposition, and I finally restore my initial MIDI files and put them under version control.
-I am pretty sure there is an easier way and more straight forward way to do this in lilypond, but I have to find out yet...
+I am pretty sure there is an easier and more straight forward way to do this in lilypond, but I have to find out yet...

 ### Sharing music output with good sound fonts